spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ### Authority

-A [server-worker instance](#server-workers) has authority over an Actor if it has authority over the equivalent [entity](#entity)’s [SpatialOS component] `Position`.
-Having authority means it can make changes to the Actor by sending updates to the [SpatialOS Runtime](#spatialos-runtime).
+If a [server-worker instance](#server-workers) has authority over an Actor, the server-worker instance can make changes to the Actor by sending updates to the [SpatialOS Runtime](#spatialos-runtime).
+A server-worker instance has authority over an Actor if it has authority over the equivalent [entity](#entity)’s [SpatialOS component](#spatialos-component) `Position`.

 Client-worker instances never have authority over Actors.
 However, like in native Unreal, they can have [ownership](#ownership).

 In a game with just one server-worker instance (which is the default for the GDK), that server-worker instance has authority over all the Actors in the game.
 In a game with more than one server-worker instance, different server-worker instances have authority over different Actors:

-* with offloading, the server-worker instance that has authority over an Actor always stays the same. <!-- TODO add link to offloading doc -->
+* with [offloading]({{urlRoot}}/content/workers/offloading-concept), the server-worker instance that has authority over an Actor always stays the same.
 * with [zoning](#zoning) (currently in pre-alpha), the server-worker instance that has authority over an Actor can change as the Actor moves around, but only one instance can have authority over an Actor at any one time.

 > **Find out more:**